meilisearch/documentation/learn/advanced/updating.md

 This guide does not work for versions below v0.15.
 For more information, [contact support](https://discord.gg/meilisearch).
 :::

-Currently, Meilisearch databases can only be opened by the Meilisearch version you used to create them.
+Currently, Meilisearch databases can only be safely opened by the Meilisearch version you used to create them.
 The following guide will walk you through all the steps to migrate an existing database from an older version of Meilisearch to the most recent one.

 If you're updating your Meilisearch instance on cloud platforms like DigitalOcean, AWS, or GCP, ensure that you can connect to your cloud instance via SSH.
 Depending on the user you are connecting with (root, admin, etc.), you may need to prefix some commands with `sudo`.

 ::: tip
-If you are using v0.22 or above, use our [migration script](https://github.com/meilisearch/meilisearch-migration) to update to a newer Meilisearch version without losing data or settings.
+If you are using v0.22 or above, use our [migration script](https://github.com/meilisearch/meilisearch-migration).
 :::

 ## Step 1: Verify your database version

-Before we begin, you need to verify the version of Meilisearch that's compatible with your database, in other words, the version that indexed the data.

-Use the get version endpoint to check your Meilisearch version and note your `pkgVersion`:
+Before we begin, you need to verify the version of Meilisearch that's compatible with your database.
+Use the `GET /version` endpoint and note your `pkgVersion`:

 <CodeSamples id="updating_guide_check_version_new_authorization_header" />